-The head of maintenance and transportation is employed for eight hours a day and is in charge of the two buses owned by the District.
-A custodian is employed for 5 hours a day.
-These custodial personnel do necessary maintenance during the day.
-Our custodial staff ensures that interior rooms and restrooms are clean and safe.
+The head of maintenance and transportation is responsible for the school's two buses.
+Buses are utilized for home to school transportation as well as numerous field trips throughout the school year.
+A custodian is also employed by the school.
+These custodial personnel do necessary maintenance and cleaning during the day.
+Our custodial staff ensures that the school buildings and grounds are clean and safe.
 We have never received a formal complaint under the Williams Act.
-The district updated all lighting to LED fixtures as part of the Proposition 39 funding program.
+The district updated all lighting to LED fixtures and replaced the building automation system as part of the Proposition 39 funding program.
 The new lighting is brighter and contributes to increased energy savings.
+The new building automation system allows for more energy efficient heating and cooling of the building.
+The school also

 The district has a large library and a large computer lab with a media technician.
 The computer lab contains more than 25 computers with CD-ROM drives and internet connectivity.
 The entire school has Wi-Fi access.
-Students in grades 4-8 utilize 1 to 1 Chromebooks in the classrooms.
+Students in grades 4-8 utilize 1:1 Chromebooks in the classrooms.
 Students in the lower grades and the After-School Program utilize numerous iPads and Chromebooks.